 Duty of Care

-When we do work for you we will protect your privacy and confidentiality, act competently, promptly and according to your instructions, protect and promote your interests, give you clear information and advice, keep you informed about progress, treat you fairly and respectfully, and charge you a fee that is fair and reasonable, subject to any overriding duties we have (e.g. to the courts and the justice system) and any legal obligations we have (e.g. to provide information to some government agencies).
+When we do work for you, we will protect your privacy and confidentiality in accordance with the Privacy Act 2020.
+We will act competently, promptly and according to your instructions, protect and promote your interests, give you clear information and advice, keep you informed about progress, treat you fairly and respectfully, and charge you a fee that is fair and reasonable, subject to any overriding duties we have (e.g. to the courts and the justice system) and any legal obligations we have (e.g. to provide information to some government agencies).

 Our duties are owed to you, the client named in our letter of engagement.
 Nobody else (such as family members, shareholders, directors, or related entitles) can rely on our advice without our written consent.
 Before any other person may rely on our advice, we must expressly agree to this.